Raducanu loses first match since US Open

-Emma Raducanu beaten in first match since US Open triumph
+Emma Raducanu: US Open champion beaten in first match since Grand Slam win

 Last updated on .From the section Tennis